Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 * We could also try a different classifier (we encourage you to do so).
 One idea is to use a cost-sensitive classifier that charges a penalty for assigning a point to the wrong class and varies this penalty depending on the correct class and where it was assigned.
 For example, we could charge a very large penalty for assigning a monocyte as one of the other two classes, which would force the classifier to assign more monocytes.
 This approach doesn't work with the k-NN classifier as currently presented because there is no way to incorporate cost into it.

+* Need something about other classifiers not really outperforming k-NN here on this dataset, and explain the reason for that.

 [^Mistry]: Mistry DA, Wang JY, Moeser ME, Starkey T, Lee LYW 2021.
 A systematic review of the sensitivity and specificity of lateral flow devices in the detection of SARS-CoV-2.
 BMC Infectious Diseases 21(1):828.
 [Available online](https://doi.org/10.1186/s12879-021-06528-3)